About this mod

 description by matortheeternal

 Skyrim Redone is a comprehensive, modular gameplay overhaul for Skyrim.
-The overhaul addresses perks, races, combat, standing stones, enemy scaling, encounter zones, and survival.
+The overhaul addresses perks, spells, races, combat, standing stones, enemy scaling and encounter zones.

 The primary goal of this overhaul is to provide more options for specialization.
 Master fighting with a katana, reforge your crossbow to address different situations, harvest bones as a necromancer, disguise yourself as a Forsworn, or blow up bandit camps with explosives.